richardcsuwandi/slim-kl/README.md

 ## Citation
 ```

 ```

 ## Example
-To see an example, please run the `main` file.
-To change the data set, simply uncomment one of the listed data sets and comment the others, e.g., for the `Electricity` data set,
+To see an example, please run the `main.m` file.
+To change the data set, simply uncomment one of the listed data sets and comment the others, e.g., for the `unemployment` data set,
 ```
 file_name = 'unemployment';
 % file_name = 'CO2';